cfpb/development/javascript.md

 ## Modules

 This style guide assumes you're using a module system such as [CommonJS][1], [AMD][2], [ES6 Modules][3], or any other kind of module system.
+If you are using CommonJS, refer to the [CommonJS guide](javascript-modules-commonjs.md) for structuring your modules.
 Modules systems provide individual scoping, avoid leaks to the `global` object, and improve code base organization by **automating dependency graph generation**, instead of having to resort to manually creating multiple `<script>` tags.

 Module systems also provide us with dependency injection patterns, which are crucial when it comes to testing individual components in isolation.